mkaomwakuni/CMCF_System_Server_KMP/README.md

 - Configure PostgreSQL database connection
 - Update API keys and security settings
 - Set up proper logging and monitoring
-- Configure reverse proxy (nginx/Apache) if needed

-## API Documentation

-Complete API documentation with examples is available in `client_example.md`, covering:

-- Authentication workflows
-- User management operations
-- Milk production tracking
-- Financial reporting
-- Member and livestock management

 ## Contributing

-This system is designed for dairy cooperative management with extensible architecture supporting additional features like:
+This system is designed for dairy cooperative management with extensible architecture that may supporting additional features like these in future :

 - Mobile app integration
 - Advanced analytics and reporting